 Another Campaign Donor Gets A Top Ambassadorship, But That's Par For The Course

-President-elect Trump told a group gathered at an inauguration luncheon Thursday that he is naming New York Jets owner Woody Johnson to be ambassador to the Court of St. James's, the ambassador to the U.K., a transition official confirmed.
+President-elect Donald Trump told a group gathered at an inauguration luncheon Thursday that he is naming New York Jets owner Woody Johnson to be ambassador to the Court of St. James's, the ambassador to the U.K., a transition official confirmed.

 Trump's remarks came after the press was ushered out of the luncheon.

-Note: A previous version of this story misspelled some references to Peter Westmacott's last name as Westamacott.